theNewDynamic/oregonsadventurecoast.com/content/sitepages/faq-economic-impact-of-tourism-and-the-vcb.md

 {{< floatimage src="img/travel-spend-flow-copy.png" float="left" alt="This is how Travel Spending impacts our Community" size="40" >}}**Q: How does this Outside Money add to our economic vitality?**

 A: These monies are spent on lodging, dining, attractions, shopping and more.
-Proprietors of these businesses then spend those funds on payroll, buying goods and services, paying rent and other such expenses.
+Proprietors of these businesses then spend those funds on payroll, buying goods and services, paying rent, and other such expenses.
 [See this Chart](/img/travel-spend-flow-copy.png) for more on how tourist dollars are spread out around our communities.

 {{< spacer 50 >}}

 **Q: How much money are we talking about?**

 A: In real dollars, the Tourism sector is our third largest industry in Coos County.
-In 2019, **visitors to Coos County spent more than $277 Million** on accommodations, dining & groceries, arts, recreation, entertainment, shopping and more.
+In 2019, **visitors to Coos County spent more than $277 Million** on accommodations, dining & groceries, arts, recreation, entertainment, shopping, and more.
 During the pandemic, this spending dropped by almost $100 Million, primarily in our retail and restaurant sectors, but also in our arts, recreation, and entertainment sector.
 Post-pandemic, in 2021, we saw a recovery of more than half the amount we lost, or $58 Million in visitor spending, and expect that in 2022 we will see our visitor spending close to the high we saw in 2019.

 {{< spacer 50 >}}